adityareddy561/LandaryMangementSystem/README.md

 # LandaryMangementSystem
-LandaryMangemetSystem build using Node.JS, HTML, CSS, SMS API Amrita-Laundry-Management-System.
 Hi!
-This is a NodeJS, HTML, CSS, MongoBD based project for students laundry management. this is a WEB based project using MongoDB as database.
+This is a NodeJS, HTML, CSS, MongoBD based project for students laundry management System. this is a WEB based project using MongoDB as database.

 Setting up environment:
 To run this project your system should have npm and NodeJS installed.
 To install NodeJS and npm visit [http://nodejs.org] Once NodeJS is installed Please check the version to confirm installation.
 For Confirmation type the following commands in your CMD or Terminal.